-Communities that use the Salesforce Tabs + Visualforce template are supported in all versions of the Salesforce app.
-Internal users use the switcher at the top of the app navigation menu to access their communities.
+Communities that use the Salesforce Tabs + Visualforce template are supported in all versions of the Salesforce mobile app.

+In the previous Salesforce mobile app, internal users use the switcher at the top of the app navigation menu to access their communities.
 External users see this menu when they belong to multiple communities and can use it to switch between communities.
 This switcher automatically populates with the communities the user has access to, so no additional setup is required.